 allergic to sulfa drugs should wear gloves and use extreme caution when handling

 room temperature in a tight, light resistant, childproof container.

-Rx Medication Sold Only To Licensed Veterinarians & Pharmacies.
+Rx Medication.
+This Product Sold Only To Licensed Veterinarians & Pharmacies.
 Current License Must Be On File Prior To Shipping.